-If you and your family have outgrown tent camping but don’t want to invest in a full-size RV or have the ability to tow a fifth-wheel, a pop up camper offers a versatile middle ground.
+If you and your family have outgrown tent camping but don’t want to invest in a full-size RV or have the ability to tow a fifth-wheel, a pop up camper with bathroom amenities offers a versatile middle ground.
 Pop up campers offer many of the same comforts as an RV but can be towed by a standard SUV or pickup truck thanks to their small size and low weight.

 Most pop up campers save weight with reduced amenities, including bathrooms and water systems.
 Thankfully some in the industry have been bucking the norm with wet pop up campers that offer toilets, showers, and sinks that you can use anywhere thanks to an onboard freshwater and wastewater storage system.